 WHAT IS THE CAMELLIA SINENSIS TEA PLANT?

 Do you know where tea comes from?
-All teas other than rooibos, which is made from the leaves of a shrub called Aspalathus linearis, and herbal tea, which is made from a combination of herbs, dried fruit, or flowers, come from the Camellia sinensis plant.
+All teas other than rooibos, which is made from the leaves of a shrub called Aspalathus linearis, the caffeinated hollies, and herbal tea, which is made from a combination of herbs, dried fruit, or flowers, come from the Camellia sinensis plant.
 There are two types of this plant, including Camellia sinensis var. assamica, which is native to the Assam province in India, and the Camellia sinensis var. sinensis plant, which is native to China but is now grown in over 45 countries.

 CAMELLIA SINENSIS VARIETIES

 Camellia sinensis var. sinensis, found in Taiwan, Japan, and Darjeeling, as well as China, is perhaps most commonly referred to as the tea plant, and has smaller leaves than the Camellia sinensis var. assamica variety, meaning that it creates a more delicate tasting tea.
 All types of teas, including white tea, green tea, oolong, pu-erh, and black teas, can be made from the Camellia sinensis plant but they differ in the type of tea that they produce due to the way that they are processed and the amount of oxidation that they receive.